 Besides the standard invoice to request payment, there are several other types of invoices.

-Also known as a credit memo, the credit note records that an invoice is partially or entirely cancelled.
+Also known as a credit memo, the credit note records that an invoice is partially or entirely canceled.
 A copy of the credit note is also sent to the recipient of the original invoice.
 Another reason to cancel an invoice is to change incorrect information such as a wrong amount or the wrong address.
 The same procedure is also followed to document a refund.

 Also known as a debit memo, a debit invoice is specifically used when a business needs to increase the amount they are requesting payment for.
 For example when a company has multiple outstanding invoices for the same client.
 A debit invoice will include the full amount that is due by the client, as a reminder of their current debt obligation.
 Also when slight adjustments need to be made to existing invoices, small companies often use a debit invoice.